 Although all the courses in the above-mentioned list are highly competitive and require the utmost hard work and dedication, there are a few of these that require going the extra mile in terms of hard work.
 In order to get lucrative grades and succeed in their career, students have to go through a rigorous and challenging curriculum, teamed up with due diligence.
 Below mentioned are the toughest Engineering branches in the world:

-Electrical Engineering is the branch of engineering that deals with the technology of electricity, that includes working on a wide range of components, devices and systems.
-This varies from small scale projects like GPS systems to large scale machines like huge power generators.
+Electrical Engineering is the branch of engineering that deals with the technology of electricity, which includes working on a wide range of components, devices and systems.
+This varies from small-scale projects like GPS systems to large-scale machines like huge power generators.